CalebJohnstone/SPL-code-generator/README.md

 If anything is unclear, try fiddle with it to see how it works.

 Hope this helps to speed up your test case making to find those pesky bugs we all love.

-P.S: do not use tabs, replace that with spaces